Our Estate Planning Lawyers Help Safeguard Your Assets

 Guardianship

 Your will or trust should include a clause regarding guardianship of your minor children.
-Unfortunately, parents often overlook selecting a guardian.
+Unfortunately, parents often overlook the need to select a guardian.
 Independent of a guardianship designation, however, a court may rule that your children live with someone you may not have chosen.

 Estate Administration & Probate

-Estate administration is the process of managing and distributing the deceased's assets.
+Estate administration is the process of managing and distributing a deceased person's assets.
 Generally, the estate administration and probate tasks fall to the executor or personal representative named in the will.
 But if there is no will, the court will designate an administrator.
 You can read more about your debt obligations here: What Happens to A Deceased Relative's Debt When They Die?

 The legal system distributes your estate to heirs through a probate process.
 In Pennsylvania, however, small estates can go through a simplified process.

-Regular probate procedures apply if the estate has more than $25,000 worth.
+Regular probate procedures apply if the estate is worth more than $25,000.
 In either case, our estate planning attorneys can guide you through the executor or personal representative responsibilities.
 That ensures you meet deadlines and comply with your fiduciary duties.

-Consult with an Estate Attorney Relating to Plan Disputes
+Consult with an Estate Lawyer Relating to Plan Disputes

 When a will or trust is in dispute, it can tear families apart when they should pull together.
 Our estate lawyers work to resolve those disputes to minimize financial and emotional distress.
 However, we provide vigorous advocacy for our clients if litigation becomes necessary.

-Ready to Talk to an Estate Attorney Near You?
+Ready to Talk to an Estate Planning Lawyer Near You?

-Our estate planning attorneys manage substantial estates with care and foresight.
+Our estate lawyers manage substantial estates with care and foresight.
 They'll counsel you about preserving your estate for the future generation for whom you're considering creating an estate plan.
-Our firm has offices in Doylestown, Wayne, and Norristown, PA, so contact us for a consultation.
+Our firm has offices in Doylestown, Wayne, and Norristown, PA.
+Contact us for a consultation.

 Estate Planning Attorneys